src52/portfolio/content/projects/reverse-engineered.md

 - Reverse-engineered the networking protocol, documenting 60 different packets
 - Built a custom server from scratch using [Netty](https://netty.io/) to accept these packets, restoring original online functionality

-I began this project because of all the fun I had as a teenager playing an old Java-browser game called *Arcanists* (Back when Java applets could load in browsers!)
+This project was born from all the fun I had as a teenager playing an old Java-browser game called *Arcanists* (Back when Java applets could load in browsers!)
+Unfortunately, the game went permanently offline in 2018.
+I always had a soft spot for it, so I decided to try and bring it back from the dead.

-Unfortunately, the game went permanently offline in 2018, but I always had a soft spot for it, so I decided to bring it back from the dead. *Arcanists* was a *tactical-artillery* style game where players control a wizard.
+*Arcanists* was a *tactical-artillery* style game where players control a wizard.
 They choose a set of spells, then try to defeat their opponents in an arena!
 If you ever played the game [Worms](https://en.wikipedia.org/wiki/Worms_(1995_video_game)) from the mid-90s, this was basically a clone of it, but with wizards and magic instead!

-When I started this project in October 2024, I didn't expect much to come of it.
+When I began this project in October 2024, I didn't expect much to come of it.
 It all started with a single Java executable, a heavily obfuscated .jar file of the *Arcanists* client shortly before the game went offline.
+Looking at it from the beginning felt pretty daunting: over 350 classes, the names of all variables and methods removed, static methods and variables randomly shuffled around to different places.

+It was a labyrinth.
+But I was hopeful: since Java bytecode preserves class structure and type information, it decompiles back into very readable source.

 Here's a glimpse into the original code: